HiredLabs-inc/boot-camp-poker-game/README.md

 # Boot Camp Texas Holdem

-A simple, Python only text-based game of Texas Hold'em against AI-like players that runs in the command line.
+A simple, Python text-based game of Texas Hold'em against AI-like players that runs in the command line.

 ## Installation